 Disable Global Power Management will be disabled Max Saving Maximum power savings.
-Only Available for SL CPUs.
+Only Available for SL CPUs .
 Inactivity period is 1 minute in each mode.
 User Define Set each mode individually.
 Select time-out periods in the PM Timers section, following.
-Minimum power savings.
+Min Saving Minimum power savings.
 Inactivity period is 1 hour in each mode (except the hard drive).

-4.6.2 PM Control by APM
+PM Control by APM

-If Advanced Power Management (APM) is installed on your system, selecting Yes gives better power savings.
+When enabled, an Advanced Power Management device will be activated to enhance the Max.
+Power Saving mode and stop the CPU internal clock.
+If Advance Power Management (APM) is installed on your system, selecting Yes gives better power savings.